zpaq/zpaq/readme.txt

         hexadecimal.
 Fixed detection of corrupted input in decoder. unzpaq.exe not included in distribution because zpaq.exe has all the same functions.

+v1.06 - Sept.
+29, 2009.
+Updated specification zpaq1.pdf to include
+        a recommendation of adding a 13 byte locater tag to mark the start of a ZPAQ archive embedded in other data.
+Updated zpaq.cpp, unzpaq.cpp, and zpaqsfx.cpp to find this tag.
+        Also added "ta" to append this tag.
+Some minor bug fixes and porting issues fixed.
+Changed unzpaq to extract to current directory by default.